 Together with your child, check the list of clubs and activities on the school’s website.
 That can give her an idea of whether she’ll be able to find kids who share her interests before you even schedule a visit.

 Being in the wrong environment can cause students to withdraw socially.
 It can even keep them from attending class or going to special help sessions that are available to them.
 So it’s important to give this extra consideration.

-At the same time, too much of a social scene can create trouble for some kids with learning and attention issues.
+At the same time, too much of a social scene can create trouble for some kids.
 It can be extra distracting for kids who have trouble staying focused and on task.
 And it can raise the chances for risky behavior in kids who have problems with impulsivity or poor judgment.